ActivitySim/activitysim/docs/examples.rst

     * persons - Synthetic population person records for a subset of zones.
     * land_use - Zone-based land use data (population and employment for example) for a subset of zones.

-* taz_skims: skims.omx - an OMX matrix file containing the MTC travel model one skim matrices for a subset of zones.
-The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM.
+* taz_skims: skims.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.
+The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM).

 These files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
 The full set of MTC TM1 households, persons, and OMX skims are on the ActivitySim `resources repository <https://github.com/rsginc/activitysim_resources>`__.